DataFire/Integrations/integrations/generated/google_spanner/README.md

   * index `string`: If non-empty, the name of an index on table.
 This index is
   * keySet [KeySet](#keyset)
   * limit `string`: If greater than zero, only the first `limit` rows are yielded.
 If `limit`
+  * partitionToken `string`: If present, results will be restricted to the specified partition
   * resumeToken `string`: If this request is resuming a previously interrupted read,
   * table `string`: Required.
 The name of the table in the database to be read.
   * transaction [TransactionSelector](#transactionselector)